Overall Best Pick: A2 Hosting

 - Add-ons for monitoring, caching, and logging

-If you’d want more features, upgrading to Heroku’s premium Node.js hosting plans will cost you between $7 per dyno per month and $500 per dyno per month.
+But, if you ever need more power, upgrading to Heroku’s premium Node.js hosting plans will cost you between $7 per dyno per month and $500 per dyno per month.

 For a reasonable price, Interserver allows you to choose the precise server resources you need for your Node.js application.
 If you settle for one slice, for example, you’ll get one CPU core along with 2048MB of RAM, 30GB SSD storage, and 11TB of data transfer.
 All that comes at a price of only $6 a month.